jw3il/kwt22-docker/README.md

 * Extra: how to set up a simple Python web app

 Time to transfer this knowledge to your own projects!

+---

+## Bonus Step 1: Version Upgrades

+You wrote your code and executed it with the ancient Python version 3.9.
+Does it also work with Python 3.10?
+Have a look at [https://hub.docker.com/_/python](https://hub.docker.com/_/python) and modify the base image to run your web application with Python 3.10.
+You can also try a later release candidate if you feel adventurous.
+All by changing a single line.

+## Bonus Step 2: Docker in VS Code

+While it is possible to do everything by hand, managing your development containers manually is a bit tedious.
+Many IDEs include extensions for remote development, including development with Docker containers.

+The [.devcontainer/](.devconainer/) directory contains a configuration file and a README to set up this project with VS Code.